holoviz/panel/doc/user_guide/Running_in_Webassembly.md

       --skip-embed          Whether to skip the prerendering while pyodide loads.
       --index               Whether to create an index if multiple files are served.
       --pwa                 Whether to add files to allow serving the application as a Progressive Web App.
-      --requirements        list of Python requirements to add to the converted file.
-You don't need to include Panel it will be included automatically.
+      --requirements        List of Python requirements to add to the converted file.
+By default it will automatically try to infer dependencies based on your imports and Panel will automatically be included.
+	  -- watch              Watches files for changes and rebuilds them when they are updated.

 ### Example